KRFOSS/kali-docs/installation/_index.md

 Each Kali Linux image allows the user to select the preferred desktop environment and software collection to be installed with the operating system.

-**We recommend to stick with the defaults and add packages after the installation as required.**
+**We recommend sticking with the default selections and add further packages after the installation as required.**

 We do however offer the choice for a more efficient installation experience for advanced users but it comes with a few pitfalls to be aware of: